 The following people constitute the Editorial Board of Academic Editors for PeerJ.
 These active academics are the Editors who seek peer reviewers, evaluate their responses, and make editorial decisions on each submission to the journal.
-We will continue to add to the board of Academic Editors and are seeking qualified and diverse academics who share our vision.
+Learn more about becoming an Editor.

 Professor of Neurosciences; MD (USM), DSCN (Belgium), PhD (Univ Ghent), Director Center for Neuroscience Services & Research, Universiti Sains Malaysia.
 Fellow of the Academy of Sciences, Malaysia, American College of Surgeons.as well as the Royal College of Surgeons, Edinburgh, Recipient of the prestigious National Malaysian Young Scientist Award & Top Research Scientist award (Academy Science Malaysia).
 I am an Academic Neurosurgeon and a Neuroscientist .

 Associate Professor at FIU College of Medicine.
 Director of Histopathology Core.
 Academic Editor of PLoS ONE.